-Try these troubleshooting steps if you're having issues opening the document
+Try these troubleshooting steps if you're having issues opening the document:

 Try connecting to WiFi to download the file

-That the security settings on google chrome allow for downloads
+Check that the security settings on google chrome allow for downloads

-That cookies are switched on in google chrome
+Check that cookies are switched on in google chrome

 Check that there's enough storage on the phone to download the file